AyeCode/geodirectory/readme.txt

 = What kind of business directory can be built with GeoDirectory =

 Any Business Directory, for example directory of:
-Stores,
+Classified Ads Directory
+Store Locator
-People (Team, Member, Staff),
+People Directory
-Hotels,
-Healthcare providers,
-Restaurants,
+Team Directory
+Members Directory
+Staff Directory
+Hotels Directory
+Doctors Directory
+Therapist Directory
+Restaurants Directory (Yelp Clone)
-Bars & Nightlife,
+Bars & Nightlife Directory
-Pets,
-Churches,
-Travel review,
+Pets Directory
+Church Directory
+Travel Directory (Trip Advisor Clone)
-Software review sites,
+Software review sites
-Service providers,
+Service providers Directory
-Events,
+Events Directory
-Yellow Pages,
+Yellow Pages
+Hiking Trails Directory
+And so much more.

-But because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory as an Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classifieds plugin and much more.
+But because GeoDirectory allows you to create any listing's type, each with unique custom fields, you can use GeoDirectory as an Event Calendar plugin, Real Estate Plugin, Job Board Plugin, Classified Ads plugin and much more.

 = Can I use GeoDirectory for more than one city =